What Are Hacked Devices?

 Actionable Visibility

-Visibility is essential, but it is only useful when it drives action.
+Visibility is essential, yet only useful when it drives action.
 Sepio automatically generates an Asset Risk Factor (ARF) score for every asset, including hacked devices, based on its DNA profile, context, and predefined rules.
 The ARF score prioritizes risks, giving organizations clear guidance on what requires immediate attention.

 The ARF score highlights high, medium, and low risks to accelerate resolution, identify compliance gaps, and prevent crises.
 Continuous monitoring ensures that any change to an asset’s ARF score, caused by anomalies, tampering, or the introduction of hacked USB devices or mouse hacking attempts, is detected in real time.

 Big data and machine learning, enhanced with OSINT threat intelligence, improve IT efficiency by flagging assets known to be vulnerable.
-This real-time, visibility helps security teams better understand their attack surface and manage risks associated with hacked USB devices.
+This real-time visibility helps cybersecurity teams better understand their attack surface and manage risks associated with hacked USB devices.

 Control and Automated Mitigation